 Ulnar Wrist Pain

-Are you experiencing persistent pain on the outer edge of your wrist?
-You may be suffering from ulnar wrist pain, a condition often referred to as ulnar-sided wrist pain or pain on the pinkie finger side of the hand.
-This form of discomfort is commonly linked to underlying structural or nerve-related issues and demands accurate diagnosis for effective, long-term relief.
+Do you have persistent pain along the outer edge of your wrist?
+This may be ulnar wrist pain, a condition also known as pain on the pinky side of the hand or ulnar-sided wrist pain.
+These symptoms often indicate nerve compression or structural injury and require an accurate diagnosis for long-lasting relief.

-At the Nebraska Hand and Shoulder Institute, our board-certified orthopedic surgeon, Dr. Ichtertz, leads a specialized team dedicated to diagnosing and treating ulnar wrist pain with precision.
-Whether your symptoms are mild or you're struggling with chronic ulnar wrist pain, we’re here to help.
+At the Nebraska Hand & Shoulder Institute, our board-certified orthopedic surgeon Dr. Ichtertz and his expert team specialize in diagnosing and providing ulnar wrist pain treatment.
+Whether you're dealing with mild discomfort or chronic ulnar wrist pain, we create treatment plans tailored to your specific condition.

-Identifying the source of your wrist discomfort is the first step toward recovery.
-With years of experience in managing complex conditions of the hand and wrist, our clinic offers comprehensive wrist pain treatment options that are tailored to each patient’s needs.
+Finding the exact cause of your wrist discomfort is the first step toward recovery.
+With years of experience treating complex hand and wrist problems, we offer a full spectrum of wrist pain treatment options to help restore your comfort and function.

-Why continue living with wrist pain when expert care is available near you?
-We proudly serve patients across Omaha, Lincoln, and Grand Island, Nebraska.
-Contact us today to begin your personalized journey toward a pain-free wrist and restored function.
+If you’re living with outside wrist pain, don’t wait.
+We proudly serve Omaha, Lincoln, and Grand Island.
+Contact us today to begin your personalized treatment plan.

 Understanding Ulnar Wrist Pain

-The ulna, the smaller of the two forearm bones, runs along the same side as the pinkie finger.
-When patients experience ulnar sided wrist pain—discomfort concentrated on the outer wrist near the ulna—it often stems from structural damage or nerve involvement.
-This type of outer wrist pain is relatively common among adults, particularly men between their late twenties and forties.
-In many cases, it follows trauma such as a fall onto an outstretched hand, with or without a wrist fracture.
+The ulna is the smaller of the two forearm bones and runs along the same side as the pinky finger.
+When pain develops on this side of the wrist, it’s called ulnar-sided wrist pain or pain on the pinky side of the hand.
+This condition often affects adults, especially men in their late twenties to forties.
+It usually follows an injury such as a fall on an outstretched hand, with or without a wrist fracture.

 Anatomy

-The wrist, or carpus, is a complex joint composed of eight small bones that function together with the ends of the two forearm bones—the radius and the ulna.
-Wrist motion occurs in four primary directions: upward (dorsal), downward (palmar), and side-to-side (radial and ulnar).
-These movements are essential for grip strength, dexterity, and everyday hand function.
+The wrist, or carpus, is a complex joint made of eight small bones, along with the ends of the radius and ulna.
+These bones move in four directions: upward (dorsal), downward (palmar), and side-to-side (radial and ulnar).
+These motions are essential for grip, precision, and overall hand function.

-Understanding this nerve distribution is critical in determining the correct wrist pain treatment, particularly for individuals suffering from persistent outer wrist pain.
+Understanding this nerve distribution is key to delivering accurate ulnar wrist pain treatment, particularly for individuals experiencing persistent discomfort on the pinky side of the hand.

 Differential Diagnoses & Causes